From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: principal Axis Factoring

-PCA factorizes the same matrix as \(\mathbf R=\mathbf U\mathbf D\mathbf U^{\!\top}\) with orthonormal loadings \(\mathbf U\) and diagonal eigenvalues \(\mathbf D\), seeking directions that maximize total variance.
+\paragraph{Relation to principal–component analysis (PCA)} PCA factorizes the same matrix as \(\mathbf R=\mathbf U\mathbf D\mathbf U^{\!\top}\) with orthonormal loadings \(\mathbf U\) and diagonal eigenvalues \(\mathbf D\), seeking directions that maximise total variance.
 Unlike FA, PCA \emph{(i)} does not separate shared from unique variance, \emph{(ii)} requires orthogonality of the components, and \emph{(iii)} identifies a unique loading matrix up to sign.
 FA, by contrast, models only the off‑diagonal structure and therefore allows rotational indeterminacy: any nonsingular \(\mathbf T\) with \(\boldsymbol{\Lambda}\mathbf T\) spans the same latent subspace.